Visiting the Alhambra? Get the top 10 tips on how to plan your trip, including how to book Alhambra tickets.

 There are signs around the Alhambra so you won’t get lost.
 Also, you’ll see guards, especially in the Nasrid so just ask them if you need information.
 They seemed very helpful to me.

-Most people spend around 3 hours, and you’ll walk around 3.5 km in total.
+Most people spend around 3 hours on their Alhambra visit, and you’ll walk around 3.5 km in total.
 Let me break it down for you:

 - Generalife: 15-30 minutes